Raku/nqp/docs/ops.markdown

 ## filewritable
 * `filewritable(str $str)`

-If the specified filename refers to a writable file, returns 1.
+If the specified filename refers to a writeable file, returns 1.
 If not, returns 0.
 If an error occurs, return -1.

 ## link